Ad Noctum: Chapter 9

 “Oh wow,” Volker breathed.

-Pastel webs of crystal were affixed to the walls by delicate brackets of metal.
-Curtains of petal-shards—in green and violet and blue and gray and rose and amber—were networked so delicately that any one of them could be removed by hand.
+Pastel webs of crystal hung on the walls in filament-thin metal settings.
+Curtains of petal-shards—green and violet, blue and gray, rose and amber—were seated so delicately that any one of them could be plucked out by hand.
 Picked out like a flower.
-Loose stones were piled in corners and around an illuminated pillar that was, certainly, the drive itself.
+Loose stones flowed out of corners and piled around an illuminated pillar that had to be the drive itself.

-The central column was a multicolored glow made up by spiraling lines of crystal, surrounded by airy, skeletal supports.
-Diffuse patterns of light spiraled through the drive, random, non-repeating, representing a crystalline traverse of cosmic anisotropies.
+The central drive column was an open, multicolored array made of spiraling crystal surrounded by airy, skeletal supports.
+Diffuse patterns of light spiraled through the drive: random, non-repeating, as though reflecting crystalline resistances to cosmic anisotropies.

 The mathematician used his good hand, draped over Volker’s shoulder, to drag a fluid checkmark through the air.

-Volker pulled him forward, toward the shrine-like hyperdrive, where a small collection of blankets had been spread neatly on the floor.
+Volker guided him toward the shrine-like hyperdrive, where a small collection of blankets had been spread on the floor.
 He helped the guy lie down while Mendelssohn swirled through their ankles, batting at loose crystal on the floor.

 “You okay?”
 Volker whispered, as Rush settled back against the blankets.
 “You’re not talking very much.”

-Rush dragged a listless checkmark through the air.
+Rush dragged another listless checkmark through the air.

-Carefully, Volker lifted the sweatshirt and T-shirt to check Telford’s bandaging job.
+Volker crouched over the mathematician.
+He lifted the sweatshirt and T-shirt to check Telford’s bandaging job.
 No sign of any bleeding.
-He pulled out the A-corder, doing his best to ask it about Rush.
+He pulled out the A-corder and focused on Rush.
 It showed him the rainbow network from earlier, Rush’s node bright and evolving with the rest of the light.

 “The A-corder seems to think you’re okay,” Volker whispered.
 “I’d feel better if you said something, though.”

-“Inside the central column,” Rush whispered, “at its base, there’s a crystal.
+“Inside the central column,” Rush said, “at its base, there’s a crystal.
 Red.
-Pull it out, will you?”
+Pull it out, won’t you?”

 “Um,” Volker said.
-“And what happens when I do that?”
+“What happens when I do that?”

 No immediately obvious disasters occurred.